gatblau/artisan/docs/buildfile.md

 - `var`: these are plain environment variables
 - `secret`: these are variables that contain sensitive information like credentials
 - `key`: these are the definition of [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) keys that are used by Artisan to sign and verify packages
+- `data`: these are the paths to specific files that should be available at package execution time, but that are not in the package.
+Typical examples of these are SSH keys that, due to security reasons, should not be part of a package but are required when the package is running.

 :exclamation: Using different names for the different types of input allows *Artisan* to provide differenciated treatment for each of them.